esccode/esccode.github.io/_posts/2016-08-29-English-News.md

 In 2020, G20 countries agreed to change the debt payments of the poorest countries.
 This week, 20 finance ministers met to discuss debt payment of middle-income countries and the possibility of forgiving debts after vthe pandemic.

 *Difficult words:* **recession** (a period of low business activity), **stock market** (a place where people or companies buy and sell parts of other companies), **debt** (money which someone owes and has to pay back).

+## A phone charges in 9 minutes -- level 2

+*03-03-3023*
+Chinese smartphone maker Realme introduced a new smartphone.
+The company says that it is possible to charge the phone fully in just nine minutes.
+The GT3 phone has a special battery, which could be the world's fastest-charging battery.
+You only need 80 seconds to charge the phone to 20% capacity.
+When you charge the phone for just 30 seconds, you can make a two-hour call, listen to music for three and a half hours or watch ane TV episode.
+The battery has also very high durability.
+The company says that after 1,600 charge cycles, the battert still keeps 80% capacity.
+According to Realme, GT3 has a special design and new faetures, which will change the world of smartphones.
+*Difficult words:* **capacity** (the maximum amount which something can keep or produce), **durability** (how long something can last), **features** (a noticable or important part of something).

 ## Reference